Chapter 10: Taking Stock of the Pieces

 Reaching the bottom step, their wand light cast long eerie shadows that moved around the room revealing a dusty lopsided table, threadbare chair, and leaning bookcase.
 The walls were bare and in one corner of the room, the floor was stained with blood.
 He stepped onto the floor and moved toward that corner.
 Ginny, wide-eyed and looking about, followed him closely.

-His wand light illuminated a small alcove filed with broken wooden crates.
+His wand light illuminated a small alcove filled with broken wooden crates.
 A cool puff of air swept past them as he pushed his wand into the darkness he knew was the secret passage.

 She peered over his shoulder and saw only the passage descending into the darkness.
 "Where does it go?"